 I’m a mom of autistic twins.
 If the spectrum were a straight line (which it’s not), my boys would be sitting on opposite ends of the stick.

 He taught himself how to use the Xbox when he was four years old, and has been playing Grand Theft Auto (GTA V) ever since.
-He carries out missions, earns money, buys things, uses the map… I’d be appalled if he wasn’t so good at it.
+I’d be appalled if he wasn’t so good at it.

 I can feel you judging me, but I really don’t care.

-Julian, my youngest, is severely autistic and nonverbal.
-He recently started using an AAC device to communicate.
+Julian, my youngest, is mostly nonspeaking.
+Last year, he started using an AAC device to communicate.
 His needs are extensive across the board.

 We have to work hard every second of the day to simply keep him safe.
 He’s also the silliest, sweetest kid you’ve ever seen.